 In brief, when it comes to living costs in Calgary around housing you should be prepared to pay more than you would in most other Canadian cities but less than if you were in Toronto and Vancouver.

 Having a car in Calgary is a significant asset because the public transport system isn’t as comprehensive as that of other major Canadian cities, and this can add significantly to your overall cost of living expenses in the city.
 That said, if you find yourself near C-Train or bus routes, a monthly pass ($103) is good value.
 An individual bus or train fare sets you back $3.30 per journey, but the C-Train is free to use between downtown stops.

-Car running costs in Calgary are relatively cheap, and a litre of gas costs around $1.25 (as of November 2018).
+Living costs in Calgary when it comes to running a car are relatively cheap, and a litre of gas costs around $1.25 (as of November 2018).
 The city is well served with Uber and taxi services, while you should also consider Car2Go if you want to drive but don’t feel like buying a car.
 Hiring one of these shared cars for short journeys can work out much cheaper than a taxi alternative.

 Dining & Nightlife

 The cost of food in Calgary, as well as Canada in general, can come as one of the bigger surprises to newcomers.
 Groceries, particularly meat and some dairy products (e.g. cheese), tend to be more expensive than what you might be used to.
 On the other hand, a trip to a quality restaurant tends to be quite good value so there’s no need to view it as a luxury dining option.
 Like many aspects of life in Canada, the cost of living in Calgary can be higher in some metrics and more affordable in others.